alan-turing-institute/REG-handbook/content/docs/technical_practices/configuring_editors.md

 It does the following:

-- Activates linting with `flake8`, `mypy` and `pylint`
+- Activates linting with `flake8`, `mypy` and `pylint`.
-  - I'd suggest using `flake8` at a minimum, but you may not want all three activated as it gets quite noisy and there's some overlap between them.
+  - We suggest using `flake8` at a minimum, but you may not want all three activated as it gets quite noisy and there's some overlap between them.
 - Sets `pytest` to be the default test framework.
 - Sets `numpy` to be the default format for docstrings generated with autoDocstring.
 - Sets `black` to be the default formatter, and automatically runs `black` and `isort` when saving a file.